CANTON-$\mu$ Proposal: A Next-Generation Muon $g-2$ Measurement at Sub-0.1 ppm Precision: Abstract

 \section{Abstract}

-We propose a next-generation precision measurement of the muon anomalous magnetic moment ($g\!-\!2$) at the High Intensity Heavy-Ion Accelerator Facility (HIAF) in Huizhou, China.
-The project, named \textbf{CANTON-$\mu$} (\emph{Coherent Anomalous magNetic momenT ObservatioN with muon}), describes novel experimental approaches based on HIAF’s unique capability to produce intense pulsed muon beams at the GeV scale, particularly for negative-muon polarity.
-These approaches incorporate innovative focusing concepts such as the sector-magnet and weak-focusing ring designs, complemented by advanced magnetic-field calibration methods including a polarized-proton co-magnetometer.
-This independent measurement with distinct systematics is designed to achieve a precision of 0.1~ppm in Phase 1, matching the latest Fermilab result for $\mu^+$, and 0.05~ppm in Phase 2 with the HIAF upgrade.
-Such precision will provide an exceptionally sensitive test of the Standard Model and a powerful probe of New Physics and CPT symmetry.
+We propose a next-generation precision measurement of the muon anomalous magnetic moment (muon `$g\!-\!2$'), at the High Intensity Heavy-Ion Accelerator Facility (HIAF) in China.
+The project, named \textbf{CANTON-$\mu$} (\emph{Coherent Anomalous magNetic momenT ObservatioN with muon}), represents the first muon $g\!-\!2$ experiment aimed at surpassing Fermilab precision.
+It introduces novel approaches based on HIAF's intense pulsed GeV-scale muon beams, particularly for negative-muon polarity.
+This work studies the expected muon beam intensity at HIAF, establishing the statistical reach and level of systematic control required to achieve a precision of 0.13~ppm in Phase~1, matching the current Fermilab precision, and 0.05~ppm in Phase~2 with the HIAF upgrade.
+This precision enables stringent tests of the Standard Model with sensitivity to new physics beyond current collider scales, and offers a uniquely sensitive test of CPT symmetry within the Standard-Model Extension at the $10^{-24}\ \mathrm{GeV}$ level, improving existing limits by more than an order of magnitude.